Yike-Li/Computational-Intelligence/README.md

 # Computational Intelligence
-This repo presents my version solutions for the computational intelligence course.
+This repo presents my version of solutions for solving the problems in computational intelligence course.

 The following topics are covered:
 * CVXPY to solve linear regression, fuzzy regression, and SVR